Wendy Crockett: Competitive career

 Crockett's first competitive endurance riding event was the 2009 Iron Butt Rally, in which she finished in 26th place.
 She went on to compete in 14 more long-distance endurance rallies over the following ten years, ranging in duration from 24 hours to 11 days, garnering one win and four podium finishes along the way.
 The 2019 Iron Butt Rally marked her fifth running of the event, during which she succeeded in becoming the first woman to win in the event's 35-year history.

 To date, she has started and completed a total of six Iron Butt Rallies, more than any other female competitor.
 She is one of only nine people in the world to have successfully completed "The World's Toughest Motorcycle Rally" six or more times; only four people have more than six finishes.
-All of Crockett's competitive rallying has utilized the same 2005 Yamaha FJR motorcycle; that motorcycle has completed more Iron Butt Rallies than any other single vehicle.
+All of Crockett's competitive rallying through 2023 utilized the same 2005 Yamaha FJR motorcycle; that motorcycle has completed more Iron Butt Rallies than any other single vehicle, and is currently on display at the AMA Motorcycle Museum and Hall of Fame.
 In addition to her historic win, Crockett has taken Iron Butt Rally trophies for 3rd place (2013), 6th place (2021), and 7th place (2017).
 As of 2023, she is named four times in the Top 100 "Highest Number of Miles Ridden on an Iron Butt Rally", with three of those positions being in the Top 25.
 Her highest mileage finish ranks sixth overall, reflecting the 13,510 miles she rode in 11 days during the 2021 Iron Butt Rally.
 In total, she had covered 73,791 miles while riding in Iron Butt Rallies, the fifth-highest total of any competitor in the event's history and the only woman to have earned a spot on the list.

-To date, Crockett has competed in 18 long-distance endurance rallies, covering a combined total of 108,927 miles.
-She has also earned 25 Iron Butt Association ride certificates in the United States, Canada, Mexico, and Australia on motorcycles ranging from 150cc to 1300cc, reflecting a combined total of 264,796 miles (although some of these certificate miles reflect overlapping, or "nested" rides).
+To date, Crockett has competed in 20 long-distance endurance rallies, covering a combined total of 117,262 miles.
+She has also earned 28 Iron Butt Association ride certificates in the United States, Canada, Mexico, and Australia on motorcycles ranging from 150cc to 1300cc, reflecting a combined total of 345,175 miles (although some of these certificate miles reflect overlapping, or "nested" rides).